-Bounty hunter Jack Walsh is sent to find and return bail jumper and former Mafia accountant, Jonathan "The Duke" Mardukas.
-The FBI have had no success it locating The Duke, so when Jack finds him in next to no time, they are a little embarrassed.
+Bounty hunter Jack Walsh (Robert De Niro) is sent to find and return bail jumper and former Mafia accountant, Jonathan "The Duke" Mardukas (Charles Grodin).
+The FBI has had no success in locating The Duke, so when Jack finds him in next to no time, they are a little embarrassed.
 In order to collect his $100,000 fee, Jack must take The Duke from New York to Los Angeles.
 However, the Mafia and the FBI have other ideas, as does Marvin Dorfler (John Ashton), a rival bounty hunter.
 On their long cross-country trip to LA, the two get to know each other and they build up a strange friendship.Written by

 [Jack trying to pick door lock.
 He drops one of his picks.
 When he bends over to pick it up, a gun shot is fired through the door, right where his head had been previously]